pastra98/AI_Lab/assignment/readme.md

 However some of the cells took very long to run, and the notebooks require packages that you may need to install (pyarrow, spacy).
 For embeddings we also used a large spacy model (500 MB).
-For your convenience, we have concatenated all notebooks into a single pdf (all_notebooks.pdf).
+For your convenience, we have concatenated all notebooks into a single pdf (`all_notebooks.pdf`).
 We also included /html_nbs directory, where the html of each notebook is stored.
 But the code should definitely also execute once all dependencies are installed along with the data.

+Additionally, we have performed some classification tests as well.
+This work includes some separate processing , and is contained in the 4th notebook:

+4. `text_processing_classification_models:` Here, the text data is processed and used as input to classification models.
+We try to predict if number of comments is large or small (binary classification) based on the title and subtitle, and what is the *kicker* or *storylabel* (multi-class classification) based on the same inputs.
+We had to do the text_processing separately as this notebook was run on Richard's computer, which would crash when working with the large model.

+The results of this notebook are also appended to `all_notebooks.pdf`.

 Happy new year,